 A question often asked by beginners is: how do LoRA models actually differ from Stable Diffusion models/checkpoints.
 As we’ve already touched upon that topic in the previous paragraph, here is the rest of the answer.

-Stable Diffusion checkpoints often simply called “models” are simply variations on the base Stable Diffusion 1.5 or 2.1 models fine-tuned on different types of imagery.
+Stable Diffusion checkpoints often by oversimplification called “models” are simply variations on the base Stable Diffusion 1.5 or 2.1 models additionally trained on different types of imagery.
 You can find various different Stable Diffusion checkpoints online available for free download on sites such as civit.ai, or huggingface.co

 Different Stable Diffusion checkpoints usually have different designated uses, as they are fine-tuned on different image styles.
 For instance you can find checkpoints that are best used for generating realistic photos, anime-styled images, pixel art characters and much more.